fstark/macflim/README.md

 sample-poster.gif : a simple black and white poster

+# Do I really need to type all that?

+No, if you already have a 512x342 24fps grayscale mp4 that you want to flimize, you just need to execute the _"Extract all the grayscale images"_ and _"Execute flimmaker on the images, to generate the flim"_ commands, which, at their simplest expressions are:

+``ffmpeg -r 24 -i 512x342.mp4 -r 24 movie-%06d.pgm``

+(change the first 24 to your source framerate)

+and

+``flimmaker --out myflim.flim``

+(because 'movie-%06d.pgm' is the default for the '--in' option)

+Just remember to execute them in a temporary directory...

 # Where are the code comments?

 Release or comments.
 Had to choose.